LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 …
 ```

-We use quoting to precisely distinguish what code is evaluated on the "leader"
+`DiDa` uses *quoting* to allow you to precisely specify the parts of the code
+that should be evaluated on the "main" Julia process (the one you interact
-worker that you use, and what code is evaluated on the workers.
+with), and the code that shold be evaluated on the remote workers.
 Basically,
-everything quoted is going to get to the workers without any evaluation;
+all quoted code is going to get to the workers without any evaluation; all
-everything other is evaluated on the main node.
+other code is evaluated on the main node.

-For example, this picks up variable `x` from the node, which is named as `y` on
+For example, this picks up the contents of variable `x` from the remote worker,
-the main node:
+despite that actual symbol is named as `y` in the main process:
 ```julia
 julia> y=:x
 :x